Jan Russ: Casting career

 When Russ moved back to Australia, she began working as the casting assistant for Crawford Productions.
 After 18 months, she was offered the job of casting director at Grundy Television for their television drama Prisoner.
 She continued working on the show until its cancellation.
 During this time Russ was contacted by Reg Watson, who explained that he was working on a new drama series and wanted her to make a list of actors to look at.
 She subsequently received a number of scripts under the working title Living Together and after reading them went to work assembling a cast.
 Russ wanted a mix of new talent and experienced but not as well known actors, believing viewers would find it harder to engage with their characters if they were too well known.
 The new show, now titled Neighbours, was commissioned by Seven Network in 1984 and launched in early 1985, with a mix of seasoned veteran actors alongside several newcomers.
 Russ stated that while watching the cast socialise together, she and producer John Holmes realised they had made a mistake with the actor who had been cast as Jim Robinson.
 They then asked Watson to release actor Alan Dale, who was appearing in Possession at the time, so he could play Jim.

 Russ would go on to serve as casting director for the serial for almost 30 years.
-She is credited not only for casting "seasoned performers", including Ian Smith, Anne Charleston, Tom Oliver, Jackie Woodburne, Alan Fletcher, but for "discovering" and casting many upcoming younger actors, who have gone on to forge international careers, such as Kylie Minogue and Jason Donovan in their famous roles of Charlene Mitchell and Scott Robinson, Guy Pearce, Daniel MacPherson, Delta Goodrem, Natalie Imbruglia, Guy Pearce and Jesse Spencer, Craig McLachlan, Holly Valance, Madeleine West, and Brooke Satchwell.
+She is credited not only for casting "seasoned performers", including Ian Smith, Anne Charleston, Tom Oliver, Jackie Woodburne, Alan Fletcher, but for "discovering" and casting many upcoming younger actors, who have gone on to forge international careers, such as Kylie Minogue and Jason Donovan in their famous roles of Charlene Mitchell and Scott Robinson, Guy Pearce, Daniel MacPherson, Delta Goodrem, Natalie Imbruglia and Jesse Spencer, Craig McLachlan, Holly Valance, Madeleine West, and Brooke Satchwell.
 Russ' casting talent has led her to be called "Australia's most enduring star-maker", and she later became a Neighbours associate producer.